Pet Passport Albania

 Regulations for taking a pet dog or cat to Albania

-Albania does not quarantine healthy pets who meet the following requirements:
+Albania has just adopted the regulations of the EU as documented in EC EU998/2003.
+The country does not quarantine healthy pets who meet the following requirements:

 - Import License

 If your pet's microchip is not ISO 11784/11785 compliant, you can

 - Rabies vaccination no sooner than 21 days* prior to entry and not more than

 the expiration date of the manufacturer of the vaccine.
 If your dog, cat or ferret has been

 vaccinated before it was fitted with a microchip, it will have to be

 vaccinated again after the microchip is implanted.